• Truth matters

 THE UNCOMMON CORE OF A SAINT MARY’S EDUCATION

 In this Common Core era, Saint Mary’s Catholic High School stands out.
 To discover what makes Saint Mary’s so unique one only needs to look at our mission statement: The mission of Saint Mary’s Catholic High School is to provide a Liberal Arts education that forms virtuous young men and women who know the Truth and love the Good.
 Like every other college preparatory high school, we make sure our students are ready for whichever university they choose to attend, but our primary concern is not “career and college readiness” or the “challenges of a 21st century world.”
 On the contrary, our first concern is man’s last end.
 Everything we do at Saint Mary’s—our courses, our campus ministry, our athletic competitions—everything—is oriented to this end.
-This is because we understand a fundamental truth that is too easily and too often forgotten: man was not created for career and college; he was created for happiness.
+This is because we understand a fundamental truth that is too easily and too often forgotten: people were not created for career and college; we were created for happiness.

 UNIQUELY CAPABLE